Praqma/job-dsl-collection/web-pipeline-dsl/README.md

 ## Infrastructure

 If you want to use docker for your slaves.
 Docker plugin is required.
 With the latest version of docker (currently `1.10`) i had to build a snapshot version (`1.16.1-SNAPSHOT`) of the Docker plugin to get it working.
+Docker is also required if you want to have the preconfigured environment.

 The docker plugin requires just a docker host that has internet access to pull images when needed.
 The docker host acts as a cloud on Jenkins and can spawn slaves on demand.